 #Tip 6 Do the Boring Stuff

-This is all the things you need to do get your business running smoothly.
+These are all the things you need to do to get your business running smoothly.
 These are the things that don’t make any money, so you need to spend as little time on them as possible.

 #1 Choose your business structure.

 The main choice (in the UK) is between a Limited Company or Sole Trader/Partnership.
 Your choice will depend on the type of business.